asyncapi/website/content/blog/automated-releases.md

   run: npm run release
 ```

-The great bonus thing you get from this toolset is that at the end, once your pull request is merged and released, you get helpful information under it that it is a part of the release:
+Aside from automation, the bot also comments on every pull request and issue included in the release notifying subscribed participants that the given topic is part of the release.
+Isn't it awesome?

 ![pr info about release](/images/posts/pr-indicator.png)